-The required archaeological work involves undertaking a Continuous Archaeological Recording (Watching Brief) of all the groundworks undertaken by the contractor (including the removal of foundations of the previous buildings).
+The required archaeological work involves undertaking a Continuous Archaeological Recording (Watching Brief) of all the groundworks undertaken by the contractor (including the removal of any foundations of the previous buildings).
 The mechanical stripping will involve using a flat-edged ditching bucket whilst under constant archaeological supervision.
-Details are given in a Project Brief written by CBCAO (Brief for Continuous Archaeological Recording at 24 Glen Avenue, Colchester, Essex - CBC 2015).
+Details are given in a Project Brief written by CBCAO (Brief for Continuous Archaeological Recording at 15 Roman Road, Colchester, Essex, CO1 1UR - CBC 2015).
 Once the strip is complete a meeting will be held on site with CBCAA, the developer and CAT to discuss if any further work is needed.

-It is anticipated that this work will comprise the complete excavation and recovery of any burials on the site and standard sample excavation of all other features.
+It is anticipated that this work will comprise the standard sample excavation of features.